semework/IMBD_rating/README.md

 ## Contributing and Permissions

-Please do not directly copy anything without my concent.
+Please do not directly copy anything without my consent.
 Feel free to reach out to me at https://www.linkedin.com/in/mulugeta-semework-abebe/ for ways to collaborate or use some components.